rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-rackspace-office-365-archiving.md

 - **Applies to:** Administrator
 - **Difficulty:** Easy
-- **Time needed:** Approximately 24 hours for the archive to provision after being added
+- **Time needed:** Approximately 24 hours for the archive to provision after it was added
 - **Tools required:** Cloud Office Control Panel access, an Office 365 tenant with Rackspace Cloud Office

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).